 THESE Maximar plate cameras have many of the features of the advanced models, yet are moderately priced.
 Both of these cameras are of all metal construction, well finished, and covered with genuine leather.
-They are equipped with a Carl Zeiss Tessar F/4.5 mounted in Compur shutters; Model A and B have the new model Compur with selftiming device which allows the photographer approximately 12 seconds to get into his own picture, before the exposure.
+They are equipped with a Carl Zeiss Tessar F/4.5 mounted in Compur shutters; Model A having the new model Compur with selftiming device which allows the photographer approximately 12 seconds to get into his own picture.